 Role: Asia Aerospace & Defense Manager

 Seniority, responsibilities and experience at ADDEV: 3 years

 I have a double degree in Chemicals Engineering (ENSC Montpellier) and an MSc in Corporate Strategy & Marketing (HEC Paris).
 Because, the more you know, the more you dare!
 I am passionate about materials science and innovation but have always been more attracted by corporate functions, growth strategy and international projects management, so combining engineering and business education was logical.

 The aeronautics sector is considered to be more of a male domain.
 In this context, how did your integration go?

-And even if in surface it can appear to be a men industry, the women network is very powerful and this always surprise me how women are willing to share, support, promote and trust their peers.
+And even if on the surface it can appear to be a men's industry, the women network is very powerful and this always surprises me how women are willing to share, support, promote and trust their peers.
 So, I would definitely say that integration was smooth and natural.